-In respect to the effect of nanoparticles on health, safety and environment, NPs can be hazardous and can lead to severe health problems [114] as they have a greater potential of being breathed in or even absorbed by the skin [123] due to their properties in terms of nano size and surface-to - area ratio.
+In respect to the effect of nanoparticles on health, safety and environment, NPs can be hazardous and can lead to severe health problems (Nabhani and Tofighi, 2010) as they have a greater potential of being breathed in or even absorbed by the skin (Lau et al., 2017) due to their properties in terms of nano size and surface-to - area ratio.
 Because of the above-mentioned concerns, standards, regulations, working guidelines and recommended practices are being put in place by the governing agencies such as the local and international Environmental Protection Agencies (EPA), American society for Testing and Materials (ASTM) and the International Organization (ISO) to reduce and prevent risks associated with handling nanoparticles.